 What separates Epipremnum and Scindapsus from being a Philodendron?

 Cataphylls.
 Cataphylls are the papery, reduced leaf like sheaths that Philodendrons produce as new leaves emerge.
 Epipremnum and Scindapsus do not have those.
 Another difference between Epipremnum and Philodendron is the petiole, or the part of the plant that joins the leaf to the stem.
 Epipremnum have a grooved petiole, where the center is ridged, where a Philodendron's petiole is completely rounded.

 Here is a photo of an Epipremnum aurea (Golden Pothos) petiole.
 You can see the ridge, or indent as the petiole connects the leaf to the stem.
 Philodendron Cordatum, often confused with a Pothos, does not have this ridge, and it's petiole is completely rounded.

 Ok, let's recap.

 Monstera and Rhaphidophora fenestrate when Philodendron and Epipremnum don't.
-Rhaphidophora have smaller mature leaves than the giant Monstera and Epipremnum have cataphylls and a grooved petiole.
+Rhaphidophora have smaller mature leaves than the giant Monstera and Epipremnum have grooved petioles, but Scindapsus does not.

 So what makes an Epipremnum different from a Scindapsus?